 The course was excellent; well structured, clear and relevant and which helped me to understand the trauma I’ve been struggling though after finding out that we can’t have children.
 I met some amazing women on the course whose stories of facing difficulties with so much dignity and courage will stay with me.
 Thank you for giving me hope (Janet, 47, UK).

-I wanted to let you know that I thought both Gen and Lauren were absolutely fantastic.
+I wanted to let you know that I thought both the facilitators were absolutely fantastic.
 I honestly couldn’t have wished for better facilitators for the weekend.
 Both had exactly the right balance of empathy, listening skills and (importantly for me) humour.
 They made us all feel very safe and able to share as much or as little of our stories as we felt comfortable sharing and they created a very open, warm environment for us to operate in (Sabina, 46, UK).

 I attended the Reignite Weekend and I wholeheartedly recommend it.
 If you are feeling unsure about whether to go, I would say definitely do it.
 You will be in safe hands and in a very safe environment, sharing with other Gateway Women really helps and the exercises really get you thinking – in a good way (Laura, 42, UK).